luckyshot/thermostat/README.md

 ### Setup overview

-- Run one Python script on each Raspberry Pi (set a 5 min cronjob)
+- Python script on each Raspberry Pi (with a 5 min cronjob)
-- A simple PHP web server with a few files (no MySQL database needed)
+- PHP script on web server with a few files (no MySQL database needed)
 - (optional) A free API key from openweathermap to get your location's weather